dimztimz/unicode-proposal/README.md

    For now I decided for the solution number 5, to use sentinel value.
 It goes with the idea of being low-level and not introducing new types.
 2. Should the size of the encoded sequence of the code point be returned?
-   Probably no. In the examples above I just subtract indexes to get that information.
+   Probably not.
+In the examples above I just subtract indexes to get that information.
 3. Should we use return values or out-parameters?
 For the code point and error definitely use return value, but for the index or iterator both APIs make